Reporting Requirements for Annual Financial Reports of State Agencies and Universities

 For more information on the correct COBJs and roll ups to use to record impairment losses in USAS, see Impairment and Insurance Recovery COBJs and Roll Ups.

 Disclose each impairment with a general description and amount of the loss in Note 2.
-At the end of each fiscal year, the Comptroller’s office analyzes all the agencies’ asset impairment data and determines which events (per GASB 42) are significant enough to include in the state’s ACFR.
+At the end of each fiscal year, the Comptroller’s office analyzes all the agencies’ asset impairment data and determines which events (per GASB 42) are significant enough to include in the State of Texas Annual Comprehensive Financial Report (ACFR).

 All the impairments the agency deems significant to its own operations, that have been reported to SPA and are included in the agency’s AFRs, might not appear in the ACFR.